Try Hubstaff for 14 days

 Consultants, on the other hand, offer guidance and support while the client does the work themselves.
 There may or may not be any tangible deliverables involved.

 The work that consultants do has lasting impacts.
-Instead of solving a short-term problem, they give a client the tools and skills to get results for years to come.
+Instead of solving a short-term problem, they give clients the tools and skills to get results for years to come.
 Because of this long-term value, consultants tend to earn more than freelancers.

 According to Bonsai, a marketing consultant charges between $25 to $300 per hour, with $100 being the average.

-Generally speaking, consultants earn higher average hourly wages ($40) compared to freelancers ($21) across all industries.
+Generally speaking, consultants earn higher average hourly wages ($40) than freelancers ($21) across all industries.

 However, this gap fluctuates depending on the freelancer's location.
-Here’s how much women make compared to men around the world:
+Here’s how much freelancers who are women make compared to men on average around the world in 2022:

 Both male and female workers can increase their salary on freelancing platforms as they gain more experience.

-A report from Website Planet shows that, when starting out, freelancers usually price their services low.
-This way, they can find jobs that are easy to get, so they can get the ball rolling.
-However, women tend to charge less than men even once they gain experience.
+A report from Website Planet shows that, when starting, freelancers usually price their services low.
+This way, they can find jobs that are easy to get so they can get the ball rolling.
+However, women tend to charge less than men even after gaining experience.

 The male and female freelancers surveyed had similar job success rates.
-But despite charging less, in many cases, women had a higher success rate by a percentage point or two.
+But despite charging less, women had a higher success rate by a percentage point or two in many cases.

 Another interesting point the report makes is that women tend to have longer work histories on freelancing platforms.

-The report concludes that the pay gap on freelancing platforms can be a direct consequence of women undervaluing their skills and experience.
+The report concludes that the pay gap on freelancing platforms can directly result from women undervaluing their skills and experience.
 By expecting less, they often get less as a result.

-According to Statista, the average hourly earnings of all American workers have decreased from $11.36 in July 2020 to $11.22 in July 2021.
-In the span of 12 months, the July 2021 average wage per hour was the lowest.
+According to Statista, the average hourly earnings of all American workers have decreased from $11.22 in July 2021 to $11.02 in September 2023.
+In 12 months, the July 2021 average wage per hour was the lowest.

 Going back to 2019, Statista shows the usual median hourly rate of American employees between 20 and 24 years old at $12.54.
-For workers between the ages of 35-44, the median wage per hour was $17.52.
+For workers aged 35-44, the median wage per hour was $17.52.
 These are the median wages for all the other age categories:

 16-19 years: $10.21